In this simple step by step guide, we show you exactly how to add Google Analytics to your Shopify store.

 I hope you find this explanation of how to enable Google Analytics on your Shopify store useful.

-If you have any questions, please feel free to add them to the comments section below — we read them all and will do our best to help.
+If you’ve got any questions, please feel free to add them to the comments section below — we read them all and will do our best to help.

 For a limited time, we’re offering our readers some excellent free tools.
 Sign up free to immediately receive: